Getting a Rental Car After an accident

 The Easy Road: Insurance Company Take Immediate Responsibility

 Hopefully, this process goes smoothly for you.
-The simplest path is when the at-fault driver’s insurance company agrees to immediately - with immediately being the operative word - accept liability for the car accident.
-In this case, the insurance company will pay until for your rental car until they pay you the fair market value of your totaled car or pay for the compete repairs of your car.
+The simplest path is when the at-fault driver’s insurance company agrees to immediately - with immediately being the operative word - accept liability for the traffic collision.
+In this case, the insurance carrier will pay until for your rental car until they pay you the fair market value of your totaled car or pay for the compete repairs of your car.

 Plan B: You Have Your Own Rental Coverage Insurance

 More problematic is when the at-fault insurance company makes no decision at all.
+This puts the victim in a pickle.
 This usually happens when they are not able to reach their driver to obtain their version of how the accident happened.
 In this case, Plan B is to find out if you have rental coverage though your own insurance company.
 If you do, they will pay for your rental car while you property damage issues are being handled.
-Your insurance company will, in turn, fight the at-fault driver’s insurance company to get compensated for the money they paid for your rental car once the responsibility for the car accident issue is resolved.
+Your insurance company will, in turn, fight the at-fault driver’s insurance company to get compensated for the money they paid for your rental car once the responsibility for the motor vehicle crash issue is resolved.